Privacy policy

 What information do we collect?

 To be able to provide you with services and support from Propertymark we must process your personal data.
-Some of the personal information will be information provided by you directly and there will be additional personal information that Propertymark collects.
+Some of the personal information will be information provided by you directly and there will be additional personal information that Propertymark collects or is provided to third parties or external sources, such as a member of the public or other companies.

 The type of personal data we collect depends on the way you interact and use the Propertymark services for example accessing services as a Propertymark Member will be a different experience than interacting as a member or consumer.